Parking Lot Light Fixtures

-Research shows that most of the shopping out there is done by women.
+Research shows that women do most of the shopping out.
 Women are more likely to fear for their safety in a dark area than men are.
-Therefore, you must have enough illumination round yoru exterior to ensure that women feel safe doing business there.
+Therefore, you must have enough illumination round your exterior to ensure that women feel safe doing business there.
 If they don’t, they won’t stop.
 They will just keep on driving.

 In the unfortunate event that a crime does occur, you’re more likely to catch the culprit if there is enough light for security cameras – if you have them – or witnesses to view the subject in detail.